pinjamar/ecommerce-web-shop/README.md

-# Modern Full Stack ECommerce Application with Stripe & Sanity
+# Modern Full Stack ECommerce App with Stripe & Sanity

 **Fully responsive Modern Full Stack Ecommerce application with Payments functionality**.
 Modern design, animations, ability to add and edit products on the go using a CMS, advanced cart functionalities, and the complete integration with Stripe so that you can cover real payments.